cs161-stanford/cs161-stanford.github.io/resources.md

 <ul>
 <li> Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein, Introduction to Algorithms, 3rd Edition, MIT Press. </li>
 <li> This book is <a href="https://searchworks.stanford.edu/view/12846639">available online for free</a> through the Stanford library.</li>
-<li> CLRS has more detail than Algorithms Illuminated, and it is a great resource for additional details or extra material.<li>
+<li> CLRS has more detail than Algorithms Illuminated, and it is a great resource for additional details or extra material.</li>
 </ul>

 You might also find the following textbooks to be helpful resources: